1 / 5

 Cultural exchange and learning opportunities

 You will learn about various tropical plants, both native and some of the invasive ones we're trying to control, although the invasive guava can actually be quite tasty, and we'll show you how to identify the ripe fruits.
 You will definitely meet and possibly help catch, butcher, and eat some wild chickens and pigs.
 You'll also at least hear of the less visible denizens like mongooses, chicken hawks, and coqui frogs.
 You can also learn about many of the unique physical, social, economic and even legal peculiarities of this island state, such the island's strong "re-use" culture where little goes to waste.
 I can give tips about using various lawn tools, including a chainsaw if you're interested, but that must be used with supervision.
 One of my projects this year will be replanting bamboo shoots to grow new trees, so we can experiment together with that.
 We have lots of bamboo, so you might be able to take some home, or make a pet project with it.
+We will also be spreading new cinder to make soil on a recently-flattened area of the yard, planting grass and some native trees and plants.

-We are not Hawaiian natives, but have great respect for their culture and try to keep learning more about it so we can honor those who came before us before the unjust seizure of most of their land, so as we go I'll share my admittedly second or third-hand knowledge of this.
+We are not Hawaiian natives, but have great respect for their culture and try to keep learning more about it so we can honor those who came before us before the unjust seizure of most of their land, so as we go I'll share my limited third-hand knowledge of this.
 You'll also learn about how modern technology facilitates island life via our self-contained rainwater catchment system, and solar water heater and PV/battery system which makes us about 90% independent of the electrical grid.

 About us: Scott is an independent scholar in philosophical ethics, also interested in science & history.
 Jennifer enjoys arts, crafts, and cooking.
 Her art uses both African and Hawaiian themes, using some local materials or inspiration.
 We have progressive politics and humanistic values, respect science and reality, and are fully vaccinated.
 If you are a Trumpian conspiracy theorist, please look elsewhere; LGBTQ & allies will find a warm welcome, not just here but throughout the islands, which has a very diverse population.